PrimaMateria/nixos/diary.md

 to pass it down to ultisnips config where I set the nix store path as the UltiSnips snippet directory.
 Passing the vars like that didn't look very elegant, but for now it just works.

+## Tue Jun  7 10:46:19 AM CEST 2022

+I have prepared watson-jira as a flake.
+Now I am thinking if I could also expose also it's config as nix options.
+The way somehow leads to nixos modules.
+The same modules should work also with Home Manager.
+One option would be somehow to write the config file to user's XDG_CONFIG_HOME.
+Other option may be to update watson-jira to be able to read config location from the parameter and then generate config file during the build in the nix store out directory.